A Step-By-Step Guide On How To Move Schools Easily

 • School supplies/stationery

-The school will give you a list of everything you will need.
+The school will give you a list of everything you’ll need.

 11. Confirm the procedure for your child’s first day

-• Is it a normal school day? (i.e. make sure it’s not a dress-up day, sports day or an excursion day) If so, you will need to plan differently.
+• Is it a normal school day? (i.e. make sure it’s not a dress-up day, sports day or an excursion day) If so, you’ll need to plan differently.

-• Ask the school about drop off on the first day (i.e. what time and where)?
+• Ask the school about drop off on the first day – what time and who will be there to meet her?

-• Let your child know where you will pick her up after the first day.
+• Let your daughter know where you’ll pick her up from at the end of the day.
 I recommend picking her up outside her classroom.
-This will allow you to have a quick chat with the teacher and ask how her first day went.
+This will be a great opportunity to have a quick chat with the teacher and ask how her first day went.

-12. Check to see how your child is feeling
+12. Check in to see how your child is feeling

-After your daughter has started at her new school, have regular conversations with her about how she is feeling about everything.
-You can ask her about any new friends, her teacher, and other students in her class.
+Have regular conversations with your daughter about how she’s feeling about her new school.
+You can ask her about her new friends, her teacher, and other students in her class.
 You can also ask her what she does during her breaks.

-In my daughters’ case, she enjoyed speaking about the differences between her old and new schools.
+In my daughter’s case, she enjoyed talking about the differences between her old and new schools.

 13. Check with the new teacher on your child’s progress

-After your child has been at the new school for a couple of weeks, it’s a good idea to check with her new teacher on how she is progressing and settling in.
+After your daughter has been at the new school for a couple of weeks, it’s a good idea to check in with her new teacher on how she’s progressing and settling in.
 If there are any concerns the teacher will tell you and you’ll be able to address them and talk to your daughter about them.

 Some additional things you can do